burrsutter/docker_mysql_tutorial/readme.md

 ##### Prerequisites & Assumptions:
 * You completed the first Docker Tutorial that walks through the basics of standing up a Java EE application server in a Docker container
 * You have MySQL Workbench installed on your Windows host
-* You have Maven installed on your Windows host machine
+* You have Maven and a JDK installed on your Windows host machine
+* Note: We give you an out if Java & Maven are not working well for you
 * * *